MrDanielHarka/note-app/docs/project/documentation.md

 **Changing email**

-Here I use the specified user id from the login to avoid possible mistakes.
-Than if the user new email meets all criteria the program executes the sql command.
-It is also update the new email in the email field in the shares table in the database.
+Here the specified user id is used from the login to avoid possible mistakes.
+Than if the user's new email meets all criteria, then the program executes the SQL query.
+It also updates the new email in the email field in the shares table in the database.

 ```c#
 string parancs2 = "UPDATE `users` SET `email` = '" + txtemail.Text + "' WHERE `users`.`id` = '" + userid + "'";